Dates & Prices

 Day 13

-MestiaAfter a restful night, journey to the remote Svaneti region (approximately 5-6 hours by public bus).
+MestiaAfter a restful night, journey to the remote Svaneti region (approximately 5-6 hours).
 Svaneti is the highest inhabited area in the Caucasus and is divided in two parts: Upper Svaneti and Lower Svaneti.
-Arrive into Mestia (approximately 5 hours), the centre of Upper Svaneti.
+Arrive into Mestia, the centre of Upper Svaneti.
 Mestia is surrounded by mountains, medieval-type villages and disctinctive tower-houses.
 The famous tower-houses were built to accommodate villagers at times of invasion and violence during the 9th -13th centuries.
 Around 175 towers still stand today, although many are uninhabited.
 The area is home to the Svans, a proud people with a long history of survival in this isolated part of Europe, who speak their own language.
 Spend the night in a local guesthouse.

 Meals: Breakfast Dinner -